1:1 Mentorship + Placement Support

 Coding Contests & Weekly Challenges

 Short, timed practice that builds speed, calmness, and clean thinking — so you’re ready for the pressure of real interviews.
+This is not pressure for the sake of pressure.
+This is performance conditioning.

 Performance conditioning